Image Restoration by Iterative Denoising and Backward Projections: Introduction

 We consider the reconstruction of an image from its degraded version, which may be noisy, blurred, downsampled, or all together.
 This general problem has many important applications, such as medical imaging, surveillance, entertainment, and more.
 Traditionally, the design of task-specific algorithms has been the ruling approach.
 Many works specifically considered image denoising \cite{dabov2007image, elad2006image, buades2005review}, deblurring \cite{delbracio2015burst, guerrero2008image, danielyan2012bm3d}, inpainting \cite{bertalmio2000image, criminisi2004region, elad2005simultaneous}, super-resolution \cite{kim2016accurate, romano2017raisr}, etc.

 Recently, a new approach attracts much interest.
 This approach suggests leveraging the impressive capabilities of existing denoising algorithms for solving other tasks that can be formulated as an inverse problem.
-The pioneering algorithm that introduced this concept is the Plug-and-Play (P\&P) method \cite{venkatakrishnan2013plug}, which presents an elegant way to decouple the measurement model and the image prior, such that the latter is handled solely by a denoising operation.
+The concept is introduced in the Plug-and-Play (P\&P) method \cite{venkatakrishnan2013plug}, which presents an elegant way to decouple the measurement model and the image prior, such that the latter is handled solely by a denoising operation.
 Thus, it is not required to explicitly specify the prior, since it is implicitly defined through the choice of the denoiser.
+We note that several earlier works \cite{beck2009fast, afonso2010fast} have solved linear inverse problems iteratively, where a denoising sub-problem is solved in each iteration.
+Yet, these methods assume an explicit prior term, while \cite{venkatakrishnan2013plug} demonstrates the advantages of using well-known denoisers, even when it is not clear how to formulate their associated priors.

 The P\&P method has already found many applications, e.g. bright field electron tomography \cite{sreehari2016plug}, Poisson denoising \cite{rond2016poisson}, and postprocessing of compressed images \cite{dar2016postprocessing}.
-It also inspired new related techniques \cite{meinhardt2017learning, romano2016little, teodoro2016image}.
+It also inspired new related techniques \cite{meinhardt2017learning, liu2017nonlocal, romano2016little, teodoro2016image, zhang2017learning, bigdeli2017image}.
 However, it has been noticed that the P\&P often requires a burdensome parameter tuning in order to obtain high quality results \cite{romano2016little, chan2017plug}.
-Moreover, since it is an iterative method, sometimes a large number of iterations is required.
+Moreover, since it is an iterative method, sometimes a large number of iterations (consisting of denoising operations) is required.

-In this work, we propose a simple iterative method for solving linear inverse problems using denoising algorithms, which provides an alternative to P\&P. Our strategy has less parameters that require tuning (e.g. no tuning is required for the noisy inpainting problem), often requires less iterations, and its recovery performance is competitive with task-specific algorithms and with the P\&P approach.
+In this work, we propose a simple iterative method for solving linear inverse problems using denoising algorithms, which provides an alternative to P\&P. Our strategy requires less parameter tuning, and often less iterations than P\&P. Its recovery performance is competitive with task-specific algorithms and with the P\&P approach.
+To derive our algorithm, we first transform a typical cost function, composed of fidelity and prior terms, into a closely related, novel optimization problem.
+Then, we propose an efficient minimization scheme with the desired plug-and-play property for the prior term.
+Finally, we provide an automatic tuning mechanism to set the method's parameters.
 We demonstrate the advantages of the new technique on inpainting and deblurring problems.